andrewmartin/news-react/README.md

 ## Quickstart

 1. Copy `.env-example` to `.env` in the project root, updating parameters if necessary.
+Most likely, you will want to use `REACT_APP_API_ROOT=https://newsapi.org/v2/` as your base URL and add your own key.
 2. `yarn` and `yarn start`

 _We are using `husky` to enforce the linting rules before committing.
 Invalid lint rules will attempted to be fixed if found, and prevented from being committed._